-On Windows 10, Windows Backup (Backup and Restore) is a legacy tool that has been around since Windows 7, and it’s been designed to create and restore full and differential backups of files or the entire system.
+On Windows 10, the Windows Backup (Backup and Restore) legacy tool has been around for a long time, and it’s been designed to create and restore full and differential backups of files or the entire system.

-Although the tool has been deprecated, it continues to be available on Windows 10, and many users still use it to backup files or create full backups in case rollback is necessary after an upgrade or hardware failure.
+Although the tool is no longer maintained, it’s still available on Windows 10, and many users continue to use it to backup files or create full backups in case rollback is necessary after an upgrade or hardware failure.

-The only caveat is that if you’re having problems with Windows Backup, or you don’t want to use it anymore, you won’t find an option to reset its settings.
-However, if you want to start over or disable the feature, you can complete this task with a few commands.
+The only caveat is that if a problem occurs the Windows Backup tool, or you don’t want to use it anymore, there’s not an option to disable or reset its settings to defaults.
+However, if you want to reset or disable the feature, you can complete this task with a few commands.

-In this guide, you’ll learn the steps to reset the settings of the legacy Windows Backup feature to its defaults on Windows 10.
+In this guide, you’ll learn the steps to reset the settings of the Windows Backup feature to its defaults on Windows 10.

 To reset the Windows Backup settings to its defaults, use these steps:

 Open Start on Windows 10.